-Be advised that students may be asked to complete assignments in the form of websites, and/or student work may be included as part of classroom and school-sponsored websites.
-Such websites may be published on the World Wide Web and will therefore be available to a potentially limitless global audience.
+Be advised that students may be asked to complete assignments in the form of oral or digital instructions, and/or student work may be included as part of classroom and school-sponsored websites.
+Such websites may be published on the Web and will therefore be available to a potentially limitless global audience.

 Parental/Guardian consent is required for the publication of all student work and/or for the publication of student pictures or images when such pictures or images clearly identify individuals.
 Parental/Guardian consent is also required for student participation in providing online information for educational related classroom assignments.
 (Students and parents are to use caution and good judgment when personally identifiable information appears on a website.)